Charles de Lauzirika: Film and DVD career

-In 2010, Empire Magazine reported that Lauzirika was working on a comprehensive Blu-ray release of the four Alien films, now known as the Alien Anthology.
-In addition to creating new content, he also oversaw a new sound mix of the Alien³ Special Edition which necessitated the return of certain actors to re-record their dialogue due to the poor production sound heard in the film's original rough assembly.
+In 2010, Empire reported that Lauzirika was working on a comprehensive Blu-ray release of the four Alien films, now known as the Alien Anthology.
+In addition to creating new content, he also oversaw a new sound mix of the Alien³ Special Edition which necessitated the return of actors Sigourney Weaver, Charles Dance and Lance Henriksen to re-record their dialogue due to the poor production sound heard in the film's original rough assembly.
 In 2011 it was reported that Lauzirika was working on DVD/Blu-ray special editions for such films as Transformers: Dark of the Moon, The Amazing Spider-Man and Prometheus.

 Lauzirika made his feature directorial debut with the psychological thriller Crave which began shooting on October 23, 2009, in Detroit, Michigan, and stars Josh Lawson, Emma Lung, Edward Furlong and Ron Perlman.
 Lauzirika is also one of the film's producers and co-wrote the screenplay with Robert A. Lawton.
 Crave had its sold out world premiere at the Fantasia International Film Festival on July 24, 2012 and went on to win the New Flesh Award for Best First Feature Film.
-The film had its sold out United States premiere at Fantastic Fest in Austin, Texas on September 22, 2012, with Lauzirika going on to win Best Director in the festival's Next Wave competition.
-He is also attached to direct and co-write a feature adaptation of the Philip K. Dick science fiction short story, "I Hope I Shall Arrive Soon".
+The film then had its sold out United States premiere at Fantastic Fest in Austin, Texas on September 22, 2012, with Lauzirika going on to win Best Director in the festival's Next Wave competition.
+He was also attached to direct and co-write a feature adaptation of the Philip K. Dick science fiction short story, "I Hope I Shall Arrive Soon".
 In 2013, Lauzirika was named Jury President in the First Feature category at the Fantasia International Film Festival, the same category that Crave won the previous year.

-Through 2018 and 2019, Lauzirika produced behind-the-scenes content for DC Universe 's Doom Patrol and Stargirl, as well a 71 minute documentary on the making of the Hellboy reboot directed by Neil Marshall.
-He also directed a short horror film titled Love Bite, starring Carlee Baker and Cuyle Carvin, and written by Baker and Lauzirika.
+In 2019, Lauzirika produced a 71 minute documentary on the making of the Hellboy reboot directed by Neil Marshall.
+He also directed a short horror satire titled Love Bite, starring Carlee Baker and Cuyle Carvin, and written by Baker and Lauzirika.
 The film had its world premiere at the Sitges Film Festival on October 6, 2019.